SamScherer1/SwiftDJITutorials/source/ios-tutorials/index.md

         self.resetVideoPreview()
     }

+    func appRegisteredWithError(_ error: Error?) {
+        var message = "Register App Successed!"
+        if let _ = error {
+            message = "Register app failed!
+Please enter your app key and check the network."
+        } else {
+            DJISDKManager.startConnectionToProduct()
+        }

+        print("Register App: \(message)")
+    }

+    func didUpdateDatabaseDownloadProgress(_ progress: Progress) {
+        //Unused
+    }
 ~~~

-Firstly, we create the `- (DJICamera*) fetchCamera` method to fetch the updated DJICamera object.
+First we create the `- (DJICamera*) fetchCamera` method to fetch the updated DJICamera object.
 Before we get the return DJICamera object, we need to check if the product object of DJISDKManager is kind of **DJIAircraft** of **DJIHandheld** class.
 Since the camera component of the aircraft or handheld device may be changed or disconnected, we need to fetch the camera object everytime we want to use it to ensure we get the correct camera object.

 Then invoke the `setupVideoPreviewer` method to setup the DJIVideoPreviewer in the `productConnected` delegate method.
 Lastly, reset the `camera` instance's delegate to nil and invoke the `resetVideoPreview` method to reset the videoPreviewer in the `productDisconnected` and `viewWillDisappear` methods.